-Kid Rock Explains His Feud With Oprah Winfrey After Onstage Rant
+Kid Rock Explains His Beef With Oprah Winfrey After Onstage Rant

 Winfrey has not commented publicly about Kid Rock's onstage tirade or tweet.

 During his tirade, Kid Rock makes a crude sexual comment directed at both Winfrey and The View'sJoy Behar, with whom he feuded last year.
-He also takes aim at fellow TV personality Kathy Lee Gifford.
+He also takes aim at fellow TV personality Kathie Lee Gifford.

 "I'm not a bad guy," he said.
 "I'm just an honest guy that says, hey, I don't like Oprah Winfrey or Joy Behar."